 Students in this course will generate free writing in a journal, study models of good writing, and experiment with poetry, various genres, and prose.
 Students will develop a sense of speaker and audience.
 They will provide positive support for their fellow writers and learn to revise their work using concrete, sensory details and appropriate choice of diction, syntax, purpose, and audience.
-They will send manuscripts to contests for possible publication.
+Students will work extensively on revising their own and others' writing pieces.
+Students must be prepared to follow deadlines and due dates in order to be successful in the course.

+188 PUBLICATIONS

-188 PUBLICATIONS Credit: 2 Offered Yearly Available to 10-12 Grades Prerequisite: Teacher Approval and students must have passed English 9 and English 10 with an 80% average.
+Prerequisite: Teacher Approval and students must have passed English I and English II with an 80% average.